videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/features/camera-controls.md

 1. **Enable Camera** - By using `enableWebcam()` function, a participant can publish camera stream to other participants.
 2. **Disable Camera** - By using `disableWebcam()` function, a participant can stop publishing camera stream to other participants.
-3. **Toggle Camera** - A participant can enable / disable webcam using `toggleWebcam()` function.
-4. **Switch Camera** - By using `changeWebcam()` function, a participant can stream from front / rear camera during the meeting.This function is only applicable for Mobile devices.
+3. **Switch Camera** - By using `changeWebcam()` function, a participant can stream from front / rear camera during the meeting.This function is only applicable for Mobile devices.

-### Enable, Disable, Toggle And Switch Webcam
+### Enable, Disable And Switch Webcam

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';